 The Health Professions Academy opened in fall 2013 to help high achieving students interested in the healthcare field finish high school and start college early.
 The typical student can earn 30-40 college credits by the time they finish high school through this accelerated program.
-Eligible students must apply during their sophomore year and meet the following criteria: 3.00 GPA, good attendance, and economic need.
+Eligible students must apply during their sophomore year and meet the following criteria: 3.00 GPA, good attendance and economic need.
 Students will participate in an interview selection process and family income will be required to determine eligibility.
 The Health Professions Academy is a scholarship-based program.
-All tuition, fees, and textbooks are free.
+All tuition, fees and textbooks are free.
 An annual student enrollment fee of \$60 is paid by the student.
-The Health Professions Academy is operated under the educational umbrella of the Middle College high school on Ozarks Technical Community College campus.
-Additional information may be located on the web at www. otc/middlecollege or by calling the office at (417) 447-6997.
+The Health Professions Academy is operated under the educational umbrella of the Middle College high school program.
+Additional information may be located at otc.edu/middlecollege or by calling the office at (417) 447-6997.